 Why choose Design Warehouse when shopping for outdoor furniture in NZ?

 We have been selling outdoor furniture in New Zealand at wholesale prices since 1993.
 With warehouses in Auckland, New Zealand, Design Warehouse has always been the premier supplier of outdoor furniture to NZ and the international outdoor furniture market.
-We have over 20 years of experience supplying wholesale outdoor furniture in NZ to designers, landscapers, architects, five star resorts, retail operations & hotels; and the public.
+We have over 20 years of experience supplying wholesale outdoor furniture in NZ to designers, landscapers, architects, five-star resorts, retail operations & hotels; and the public.
 As a manufacturer, Design Warehouse has a pricing advantage compared to other wholesalers who, in almost all cases, buy their offerings from manufacturers like Design Warehouse with an aim to resell at a higher price to a retail sales operation.
 Bottom line: you get the finest outdoor furniture in NZ, at the best prices available anywhere.

-Design Warehouse occupies the top spot in outdoor furniture in NZ, because of our portfolio of materials and incredible range of designs, as well as our ability to provide constant availability on nearly all of our stock and the beautiful variety of products we offer.
+Design Warehouse occupies the top spot in outdoor furniture in NZ, because of our portfolio of materials and an incredible range of designs, as well as our ability to provide constant availability on nearly all of our stock and the beautiful variety of products we offer.
 Then there is the fact that our outdoor furniture pieces are fully assembled for you.
-Our clients know we not only provide all these benefits, but do so at the best price; the highest quality – guaranteed!
+Our clients know we not only provide all these benefits but do so at the best price; and the highest quality – guaranteed!

 Do you only sell teak furniture?

-We sell a staggering variety of outdoor furniture products – including outdoor furniture and accessories in raw concrete, 316 marine-grade stainless steel, Viro® wicker outdoor furniture, Sunbrella®, and including , powder-coated aluminum furniture styles, decorative items, BBQ’s and fire pits, high-end umbrellas and much more for your outdoor space!
+We sell a staggering variety of outdoor furniture products – including outdoor furniture and accessories in raw concrete, 316 marine-grade stainless steel, Viro® wicker outdoor furniture, Sunbrella®, powder-coated aluminum furniture styles, decorative items, BBQ’s and fire pits, high-end umbrellas and much more for your outdoor space!
 In our Auckland based 80,000 Sq.
-Ft. of warehouse and showroom space we assemble our furniture and provide the impeccably finished product on site, including every item you would need to transform your outdoor space.
+Ft. warehouse and showroom space we assemble our furniture and provide the impeccably finished product on site, including every item you would need to transform your outdoor space.
 Don’t forget though, we also sell the highest quality teak furniture you will ever see.

-A large percentage of our customers are referral visitors or repeat customers, we are proud to state that there are many thousands of pieces of our furniture here in New Zealand.
+A large percentage of our customers are referral visitors or repeat customers, allowing us to state proudly that there are many thousands of pieces of our furniture here in New Zealand.
 We invite you to come see for yourself, like many thousands of our customers have.
 If you’re looking for outdoor furniture in Auckland, you will be pleased that you visited us in person.
 Don’t fear, if you may be outside of Auckland, our website is built to help you get the best idea of what our furniture looks like.
 That means that if you are looking for outdoor furniture in NZ outside of the Auckland area, we’ve got you covered.
 We sell a huge amount of outdoor furniture to Christchurch buyers and we have a ton of outdoor furniture in Wellington homes, gardens and patios.